aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/plugin_tests.rst

 AiiDA ships with tools to simplify tests for plugins.
 The recommended way is to use the `pytest`_ framework, while the `unittest`_ package is also supported.
-Internally, test environments are created and managed by the :py:func:`aiida.utils.fixtures.fixture_manager` defined in :py:mod:`aiida.utils.fixtures`.
+Internally, test environments are created and managed by the :py:func:`aiida.manage.fixtures.fixture_manager` defined in :py:mod:`aiida.manage.fixtures`.

 .. _pytest: https://pytest.org
 .. _unittest: https://docs.python.org/library/unittest.html